 Now that the Finding Bigfoot scenarios are defined, we need a way to trigger them.
 Blackfire has several ways to trigger them, but the most simple one is to use a periodic build.

 Select your Environment, and select the “Builds”

 “Enable periodic builds” button.
 By default, Blackfire will launch a new build every 6 hours.
 But you can fine-tune those settings.
 Click the “Edit”

 By default, Blackfire will run builds on the endpoint you defined when you created the environment, but you can change that.
 However, periodic builds can target a single endpoint.
 You’ll need to create multiple environments if you want to periodic run builds on multiple endpoints.

-The Enterprise Edition of Blackfire offers all ways to trigger them, such as the webhook.
+The Production Edition of Blackfire offers all ways to trigger them, such as the webhook.

 Go to the

 Builds section of your environment and click the “Start a build” button: